Bhargavi051/James-consultant/README.md

 # James-consultant
-This is a consultant .
+This is a consultanting company website where services are provided .